ivanku0/JS-DC-Lab-02/final-project/final-project.md

 ##### Idea 3
 Friend locator site that allows users to see how far away they are from their friends.

+#### Idea 4
+Developer learning kit - submit pieces of code - create a "vocabulary" dashboard, that tells you, what you know by submitting code into it. leverages external high charts to make a learning dashboard visualization that links you to pertinent queries (stackoverflow) and in-page resources?

+##### Idea 5
+Gamified workout logger / text-based RPG

+##### Idea 6
+Alwaus blue simulator from silicon valley

 ---

 ### Project Feedback + Evaluation